temporalio/documentation/docs/go-side-effect.md

 `workflow.SideEffect` is useful for short, nondeterministic code snippets, such as getting a random value or generating a UUID.
-It executes the provided function once and records its result into the workflow history. `workflow.SideEffect` does not re-execute upon replay, but instead returns the recorded result.
+It executes the provided function once and records its result into the Workflow history. `workflow.SideEffect` does not re-execute upon replay, but instead returns the recorded result.
 It can be seen as an "inline" activity.
 Something to note about `workflow.SideEffect` is that, unlike the Temporal guarantee of at-most-once execution for activities, there is no such guarantee with `workflow.SideEffect`.
 Under certain failure conditions, `workflow.SideEffect` can